Romuald: Life

 About 978, Pietro I Orseolo, Doge of Venice, who had obtained his office by acquiescence in the murder of his predecessor, began to suffer remorse for his crime.
 On the advice of Guarinus, Abbot of Saint-Michel-de-Cuxa, in Catalonia, and of Marinus and Romuald, he abandoned his office and relations, and fled to Cuxa, where he took the habit of St. Benedict, while Romuald and Marinus erected a hermitage close to the monastery.
 Romuald lived there for about ten years, taking advantage of the library of Cuxa to refine his ideas regarding monasticism.

-After that he spent the next 30 years going about Italy, founding and reforming monasteries and hermitages.
+He then spent the next 30 years travelling in Italy, founding and reforming monasteries and hermitages.
 His reputation being known to advisors of the Holy Roman Emperor Otto III, Romuald was persuaded by him to take the vacant office of abbot at Sant'Apollinare to help bring about a more dedicated way of life there.
 The monks, however, resisted his reforms, and after a year, Romuald resigned, hurling his abbot's staff at Otto's feet in total frustration.
 He then again withdrew to the eremitical life.

 In 1012, he arrived at the Diocese of Arezzo.
-Here, according to the legend, a certain Maldolus, who had seen a vision of monks in white garments ascending into Heaven, gave him some land, afterwards known as the Campus Maldoli, or Camaldoli.
+Here, according to the legend, a certain Maldolus, who had seen a vision of monks in white garments ascending into Heaven, granted him some land, which later became known as the Campus Maldoli, or Camaldoli.
 St. Romuald built on this land five cells for hermits, which, with the monastery at Fontebuono, built two years later, became the famous mother-house of the Camaldolese Order.
 Romuald's daunting charisma awed Rainier of Tuscany, who was neither able to face Romuald nor to send him away.
 Romuald founded several other monasteries, including the monastery of Val di Castro, where he died in 1027.

 Romuald's feast day was not included in the Tridentine calendar.
 It was added in 1594 for celebration on 19 June, the date of his death, but in the following year it was transferred by Pope Clement VIII to 7 February, the anniversary of the transfer of his relics to Fabriano in 1481, and in 1969 it was moved back to the day of his death.

-In San Romualdo, painted for the Church of San Romualdo, Ravenna, by Guercino, 1641, an angel uses the abbot's baton to chastise an errant figure (Pinatoceca Comunale, Ravenna).
+In San Romualdo, painted for the Church of San Romualdo, Ravenna, by Guercino, 1641, an angel uses the abbot's baton to chastise an errant figure (Pinacoteca Comunale, Ravenna).